 Put together your emergency supply kit long before a wildfire or other disaster occurs, and keep it easily accessible, so you can take it with you when you have to evacuate.
 Plan to be away from your home for an extended period of time.
 Each person should have a readily accessible emergency supply kit.
 Backpacks work great for storing these items (except for food and water) and are easy to grab.
 Storing food and water in a tub or chest on wheels will make it easier to transport.
-Keep it light to be able to easily lift it into your vehicle.

-to be able to easily lift it into your venicle.
-Essential Supplies EMERGENCY ☐ Three-day supply of non-perishable food and three gallons of water per person ☐ First aid kit ☐ Flashlight ☐ Map marked with at least two evacuation routes ☐ Battery-powered radio and extra batteries ☐ Prescriptions or special medications Sanitation supplies ☐ Change of clothing and closed-toe shoes ☐ Copies of important documents ☐ Extra eyeglasses or contact lenses (e.g., birth certificates, passports, etc.) ☐ An extra set of car keys, credit cards, and cash ☐ Don't forget food and water for your pets!
+Keep it light to be able to easily int it into your vehicle.
+Essential Supplies EMERGENCY ☐ Three-day supply of non-perishable food and three gallons of water per person ☐ First aid kit ☐ Flashlight ☐ Map marked with at least two evacuation routes ☐ Battery-powered radio and extra batteries ☐ Prescriptions or special medications ☐ Sanitation supplies ☐ ☐ ☐ Change of clothing and closed-toe shoes ☐ Copies of important documents ☐ Extra eyeglasses or contact lenses (e.g., birth certificates, passports, etc.) ☐ An extra set of car keys, credit cards, and cash ☐ Don't forget food and water for your pets!
 If Time Allows ☐ Easy-to-carry valuables Personal computer data on hard drives/flash drives ☐ Family photos and other irreplaceable items ☐ Chargers for cell phones, laptops, etc. Pre-Evacuation Preparation Steps When an evacuation is anticipated and if time permits, follow these checklists to give your home the best chance of surviving a wildfire: Animals ☐ Locate your pets and keep them nearby. ☐ Turn off propane tanks.
-Move propane BBQ appliances ☐ Prepare large animals for transport and think about moving them to a safe location early. away from structures.
-Connect garden hoses to outside water valves or spigots for Inside use by firefighters. ☐ Shut all windows and doors.
-Don't leave sprinklers on or water running.
-They can affect critical water pressure. ☐ Remove flammable window shades, lightweight curtains, and close metal shutters. ☐ Leave exterior lights on. ☐ Move flammable furniture to the center of the room, away ☐ Put your emergency supply kit in your vehicle. from windows and doors. ☐ Back your loaded vehicle into the driveway with all ☐ Leave your lights on, so firefighters can see your home under smoky conditions. doors and windows closed.
-Carry your car keys with you. ☐ Shut off the air conditioning. ☐ Have a ladder available in a conspicuous location for firefighter use. ☐ Shut off the gas meter and all pilot lights. ☐ Seal attic and ground vents with a non-combustible material Outside or commercial seals, if time permits. ☐ Gather flammable items from the exterior of the house ☐ Monitor your property and your wildfire situation.
-Don't to, leave.
+Move propane BBQ appliances away from structures. ☐ Prepare large animals for transport and think about moving them to a safe location early. ☐ Connect garden hoses to outside water valves or spigots Inside for use by firefighters. ☐ Shut all windows and doors. ☐ Don't leave sprinklers on or water running.
+They can affect critical water pressure.
+Remove flammable window shades, lightweight curtains, and close metal shutters. ☐ Leave exterior lights on. ☐ Move flammable furniture to the center of the room, ☐ Put your emergency supply kit in your vehicle. away from windows and doors.
+Back your loaded vehicle into the driveway with all Leave your lights on, so firefighters can see your home under smoky conditions. doors and windows closed.
+Carry your car keys with you. ☐ Shut off the air conditioning. ☐ Have a ladder available in a conspicuous location for firefighter use.
+Outside ☐ Seal attic and ground vents with a non-combustible material Gather flammable items from the exterior of the house or commercial seals, if time permits. and bring them inside (e.g., patio furniture, children's toys, ☐ Monitor your property and your wildfire situation.